notchapplez/dev/README.md

 - test which is a buggy mode of cat
 - ls
-- and rust, to run rust commands without having to type cargo
+- and rust, to run rust commands without having to type cargo should work an all devices, but tested on Linux x86_64. if anything, don't hesitate to open an issue.